XAITYH/password_generator_python/README.md

-This project for practice was taken from this source: `https://youtu.be/ibf2u-rVb6o?si=b9HAn0iYVMtqqc-d`
+This project for practice was taken from this source: <a href="https://youtu.be/ibf2u-rVb6o?si=b9HAn0iYVMtqqc-d">youtube video (from ithobbies)</a>, and from <a href="https://github.com/ithobbies/Password-generator">github repository</a>